 'All those men have their price'

 'Oh do not read history, for that I know must be false'

-He will also play Prime Minister David Garrick in the second play, The Taste of the Town.
+Mark Umbers will also play Prime Minister David Garrick in the second play of the double The Taste of the Town.

-Both plays together create double bill Hogarth's Progress which runs at the Rose Thu 13 Sep - Sun 21 Oct.
+Both plays together form double bill Hogarth's Progress which runs at the Rose from Thu 13 Sep - Sun 21 Oct.
 Each play can be seen as a single performance or enjoyed together, either over different days or as a thrilling all-day theatrical experience.
 To find out more click here.

 View All Posts